microsoft/AcademicContent/Labs/Content in draft/Azure Kubernetes Service/AKS.md

 	_Creating an Ubuntu VM_

-1. The next step is to create an instance of the Azure Container Registry (ACR), which acts as a repository for Docker images in much the same way that [Docker Hub](https://hub.docker.com/) does.
+1. The next step is to create an instance of the Azure Container Registry, which acts as a repository for Docker images in much the same way that [Docker Hub](https://hub.docker.com/) does.
 The difference is that when you run container images in Azure, the containers start faster if the images that they load are hosted in Azure, too — especially if both reside in the same data center.

 	To begin, click **+ Create a resource** in the menu on the left side of the portal, followed by **Containers** and then **Container Registry**.
-Then enter a name for the container registry and select the resource group you created in Step 3 to place the container registry in the same resource group.
+Then enter a name for the container registry and make sure a green check mark appears next to it since the name must be unique within Azure.
+Select the resource group you created in Step 3 to place the container registry in the same resource group.
 (Be sure to select **Use existing**, too.)
 Select the same **Location** that you selected for the Kubernetes cluster and the Ubuntu VM and click **Enable** under "Admin user."
 Then finish up by clicking **Create** at the bottom of the blade.

 	![Creating a container registry](Images/create-acr.png)